Skip to main content

 Quality Matters

-Not all matcha is created equal.
+We can't stress this enough: not all matcha is created equal.
 The health benefits documented in research typically come from high-quality Japanese matcha, particularly from traditional growing regions like Uji in Kyoto.
 Lower-grade matcha or products from non-traditional sources may not deliver the same nutritional profile.

-Look for matcha that is vibrant green (not yellowish), finely ground, and sourced from reputable Japanese producers.
+We recommend looking for matcha that is vibrant green (not yellowish), finely ground, and sourced from reputable Japanese producers.
 Ceremonial grade matcha offers the highest concentration of beneficial compounds.

-The Bottom Line
+Our Bottom Line

 Always consult with a healthcare provider before making significant changes to your diet or supplement routine.